Study claims Denmark has been misled by hyperscale data centres

 Their generally cool climate, abundance of renewable energy sources, and convenient geographical location all contribute to a beautiful package for the likes of Apple, Facebook, Google, and Microsoft.

-Danish engineering newspaper Ingeniøren says the data centre commitments from the tech giants brought much delight to local politicians and officials, as they promised an abundance of much-needed jobs in addition to the added bonus of being able to channel the excess heat generated from the facilities into the district heating systems.
+Danish engineering newspaper Ingeniøren says the data center commitments from the tech giants brought much delight to local politicians and officials, as they promised an abundance of much-needed jobs in addition to the added bonus of being able to channel the excess heat generated from the facilities into the district heating systems.

 This was expected to deliver substantial power savings and would be easy to implement in Denmark because of the well-developed district heating system.

 However, a new study from Ingeniøren claims that this isn’t the case.

 Despite repeated assurances from Danish ministers, of the six hyperscale data centers planned or already established in Denmark among Facebook, Google, and Apple, only Facebook’s Odense facility has specific plans to reuse surplus heat with 100,000 MWh of energy will be utilised, approximately enough to heat 6,900 homes.

 According to Ingeniøren, the rest of the heat among the five remaining data centers appears to be being sent directly into the atmosphere as waste.